 If you’ve been looking for ethical and sustainable work clothes I think you should look no further than Brass.
 They’re a fairly affordable ethical clothing brand and their pieces are more tailored than other brands.
-Plus, they have inclusive sizing, and tall sizes, so I have had more luck with them–making them a good Everlane alternative.
-I’ve reviewed a lot of Brass on this blog so I thought I would compile it all in one place–from the Brass Ponte Pant to the Essential Dress to everything in between–here are my reviews and photos of every Brass Clothing item I own, my advice for finding Brass on sale, and a little discount code!
+Plus, they have inclusive sizing, and tall sizes, so I have had more luck with them.
+I’ve reviewed a lot of Brass on this blog so I thought I would compile it all in one place–from the Brass Ponte Pant to the All Day Fabric to the sweaters to the Essential Dress to everything in between–here are my reviews and photos of every Brass Clothing item I own, my advice for finding Brass on sale, and a little discount code!
+Now updated for 2021!

 All Day Pants